 3. Put your savings in a high interest account

-Do you research, the right high interest savings account can make your money work hard for you.
-The trick is to leave it your money in there for a long period — without making any withdrawals — and watch the amount grow over time.
+Do your research, the right high interest savings account can make your money work hard for you.
+The trick is to leave your money in there for a long period — without making any withdrawals — and watch the amount grow over time.

 4. Read up